limei1221/simple-llada/README.md

 ## Disclaimer

 This is an educational implementation intended for learning and research purposes.
-For production use, please refer to the official LLaDA implementation by GSAI-ML.
+For production use, please refer to the official LLaDA implementation by ML-GSAI.